stulacy/multistateutils/README.md

 #> 3 1.0000000
 ```

-This functionality is already provided in `flexsurv::pmatrix.simfs`, but it is limited to assessing only one individual at a time, with *s* = 0
+This functionality is already provided in `flexsurv::pmatrix.simfs`, but
+it is limited to assessing only one individual at a time, with \(s=0\)

 ``` r
 pmatrix.simfs(models, tmat, newdata=newdata, t=365)